cmdruid/crypto-sessions/README.md

     .verify()   // Verifies a payload signature and key.
     .encrypt()  // Encrypt an outgoing payload using current CryptoSession.
     .decrypt()  // Decrypt an incoming payload using current CryptoSession.
-    .cipher => Cipher  // Helper method used for encryption.
-    .signer => Signer  // Helper method used for ECDSA/Schnorr signatures.

-  // In addition, you have access to a few response helpers.
+  // In addition, you have access to secure response methods.
-  // Use these methods to send a secure response to the client. res.secure
+  // Use these methods to send a secured response to the client. res.secure
     .send(data: string, status: number) => Promise<Response>
     .json(data: object, status: number) => Promise<Response>